Max Clendinning

 Clendinning is best known for his 1965 design of the "slot-together but sturdy looking" Maxima chair, inspired in part by computer lettering.
 This design was featured in an exhibit at the Victoria & Albert Museum in 2012.
-He also created designs for Christian Dior and Liberty & Co and, for London Midland Region of British Railways, the laminated wooden roofs at Manchester Oxford Road railway station (1960).
+He also created designs for Christian Dior and Liberty & Co.
+His architectural work included Manchester Oxford Road railway station (1960), which has innovative laminated timber roofs.
+The station was classified as a grade II listed building in 1995.

-He has lived in Islington with partner Ralph Adron for forty years.
+He lived in Islington, London, with the theatrical designer Ralph Adron who had been his partner for forty years.